top of page

 Nā Koa Manu Conservation consists of an all volunteer board of directors, each bringing their own unique value to the organization.

-Mrs. Bryan is the Vice President of the Board of Directors for Na Koa Manu Conservation and has been with the organization since its founding.
+Mrs. Bryan is the President of the Board of Directors for NKMC and has been with the organization since its founding.
 She is also the Senior Disaster Services Analyst for the Pacific Disaster Center in Kihei, Maui and the owner/founder of the Makali'i Group, a GIS and project management consulting firm.
-Mrs. Bryan has more than 13 years of experience in the field of Geographic Information Systems, 11 years working with conservation and non-profit groups in Hawaii and 6 years of specific project management experience.
-Currently serving as the Chair of the Maui Conservation Alliance, she has spent 10 years with that grassroots organization to promote conservation issues across Hawai'i.
+Mrs. Bryan has more than 23 years of experience in the field of Geographic Information Systems, 21 years working with conservation and non-profit groups in Hawaii and 11 years of specific project management experience.
+Sarah is also an advisor for the NASA Lifelines project, Board Director for Malama Kahalawai Inc. and has also served for 18 years on the Maui Conservation Alliance, promoting conservation issues across Hawai'i.
 She loves to help organizations find new funding sources, planting native plants, cooking for friends and enjoying the beach and ocean with her family.

 sara-joe-henry-family-photos-9367.jpg